Trump says trade deal with China could happen sooner than people think

 Wang said the trade war was inflicting unnecessary damage on both countries, raising costs for American firms, pushing up consumer prices and dampening U.S. growth potential.

-Reporting by Jeff Mason, Michelle Nichols and David Brunnstrom; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by Jeff Mason; Additional reporting by Michelle Nichols, David Brunnstrom and David Lawder; Editing by Alistair Bell and Lisa Shumaker